distributed-lab/linea-dev-edition/README.md

 The entry point is a `docker-compose.yaml` file that describes all the necessary services.
 It contains several profiles that are useful at different steps:

-- `prewarm` - run scripts to download and prepare Besu nodes plugins.
 - `nodes` - run several L2 nodes.
 Three mandatory Besu nodes:
     - `sequencer`,
     - `traces-node`,